GiovanniBruno22/RegisterCalculator/README.md

 # RegisterCalculator

-A simple p ython GUI application to calculate dinner total made using PyQt5.
+A simple python GUI application to calculate dinner total made using PyQt5.